 In an article for Vice, writer Hannah Smothers investigated why exactly she’s drawn to having a “Christian Girl Autumn,” noting that the initial CGA image of two girls gleefully smiling in larger-than-life scarves exuded “easy living and effortlessness.”

 “It was initially mocked for its basicness, until the tide turned, and many realized that the line between basic and happy is often short and direct,” Smothers wrote.
 “Now Christian Girl Autumn exists as a fictional aspiration point; how big a scarf would you wear, if you had no worries in this world?”

 For years we’ve engaged in illogical debates over whether Starbucks’ Pumpkin Spiced Latte was a valid, seasonal drink to be enjoyed or a gross fad adored by dumb women.
 Regardless, the PSL was stamped as “basic,” and no matter how much joy the warm cinnamon drink brought you, every time the barista would call out your PSL, you felt a pang of shame as you walked up to accept it.

 But the world is on fire now, and serotonin is hard to come by, so if enjoying a flavored coffee or posting a photo of yourself in a pumpkin patch summons a rare bout of happiness, being labeled as an airhead is manageable.

-So in a twist of events that would only sound peculiar if it wasn’t 2020, Christian Girl Autumn turned out to be a pretty wholesome meme that embraces inclusivity, confidence and personal happiness — a meme totally worth toasting a $6 Pumpkin Spiced Latte to.
+So in a twist of events, Christian Girl Autumn turned out to be a pretty wholesome meme that embraces inclusivity, confidence and personal happiness — a meme totally worth toasting a $6 Pumpkin Spiced Latte to.